Hi, I’m David.

-It was 1986 and some friends and I had gathered in the Auburn Student Center to watch.
+It was 1986, and some friends and I had gathered in the Auburn Student Center to watch.
 Two years later, I landed my dream job as an engineer at NASA.
-Three decades later, I left.
+Three decades after that, I left.

-While there, I worked on a bunch of different projects: from liquid rocket motor full-scale testing, real-time flight controller operations for Spacelab and ISS, Old Space vehicle design and development (ISS Nodes, Constellation, Upper Stage, SLS), New Space vehicle design and development (Commercial Crew Program aborts for SpaceX Dragon and Boeing Starliner), and Human Landing System requirements for SpaceX and Blue Origin concepts.
+While at NASA, I worked on lots of different projects: from liquid rocket motor full-scale testing, real-time flight controller operations for Spacelab and ISS, Old Space vehicle design and development (ISS Nodes, Constellation, Upper Stage, SLS), New Space vehicle design and development (Commercial Crew Program CCP aborts for SpaceX Dragon and Boeing Starliner), and Human Landing System HLS requirements for SpaceX and Blue Origin vehicles.

 Some of my most enjoyable time inside NASA was serving as a voting member on two different Source Evaluation Boards (SEBs).
 During these competitive procurements, I got to see firsthand how NASA awards billion-dollar contracts and does business.

-I also worked at the Kennedy Space Center for a short time in the SSME Chief Engineer office and at NASA Headquarters in Washington, D.C. for one year on a career development assignment.
+I also worked at the Kennedy Space Center for a short time in the Space Shuttle Main Engine SSME Chief Engineer’s Office and at NASA Headquarters in Washington, D.C. for one year on a career development assignment.
 I was at NASA Headquarters on 9/11.

 One of my final assignments at NASA was serving on a Flight Hardware Investigation Panel.
 This four-person team was tasked with determining why a multi-million dollar piece of flight hardware wouldn’t fit through the mounting hole when it arrived onboard the International Space Station.